jonteal/SwoleMates/README.md

   <a name="testsection"></a>
 ## Tests
-Run tests using just in the client folder, simply type:
+Run tests using jest in the client folder, simply type:
 ```
 npm run test
 ```